-- (1) Unless the contract provides otherwise, keep the road open to traffic during construction. - Perform CIR operations; only between the dates of May 15 and September 15; when the air temperature approximately 3 feet above grade, in shade, and away from artificial heat sources is above 50°F and when the nighttime ambient air temperature is above 45°F the night prior and following; unless approved otherwise by the engineer. - (3) Do not perform CIR operations during inclement weather; such as rain or fog; that will not allow proper mixing, placing, and/or compacting of the mixture. - (4) CIR operations and recycled pavement curing shall be completed to allow adequate time for placement of surfacing in accordance with calendar requirements of Standard Specification section 450.3.2.1.
+Unless the contract provides otherwise, keep the road open to traffic during construction.

+Perform CIR operations; only between the dates of May 1 and October 1; when the air temperature approximately 3 feet above grade, in shade, and away from artificial heat sources is above 50°F and when the nighttime ambient air temperature is above 45°F the night prior and following; unless approved otherwise by the engineer.

+Do not perform CIR operations during inclement weather; such as rain or fog; that will not allow proper mixing, placing, and/or compacting of the mixture.

+CIR operations and recycled pavement curing shall be completed to allow adequate time for placement of surfacing according to calendar requirements of standard spec 450.3.2.1.